 Enablers and barriers

-We also monitor change by tracking a critical set of 11 factors factor that can impede or help spur progress toward targets.
+We also monitor change by tracking a critical set of 11 enablers and barriers enabler or barrier that can help spur or impede change.
 Explore the data and learn about key actions supporting systems change.

 Number of countries with regulatory frameworks for renewable electricity generation